emmydynamics/Palmora-Group-HR-Analysis-/README.md

 The Palmoria Group, a manufacturing company based in Nigeria, is embroiled in issues bordering on gender inequality in its 3 regions.
 Unfortunately, the media recently published the news with the headline “Palmoria, the Manufacturing Patriarchy”.

-This doesn’t look good for the owners of the business, based on their ambition to scale the business to other regions and even overseas.
+Thisdoesn’t look good for the owners of the business, based on their ambition to scale the business to other regions and even overseas.
 Cases like this can only spiral downwards, revealing other issues like the gender pay gap, amongst other possible issues.
 The CEO of Palmoria, Mr Ayodeji Chukwuma, is keen to address these issues before they get out of hand.

 The CHRO, Mr Yunus Shofoluwe, has been assigned the task to identify key areas within the business that could give rise to issues and address them immediately.
 Mr Shofoluwe decided to recruit you as an HR Analytics expert to analyse the company’s HR data and come up with recommendations for management’s attention.
 “Now, the